 Silvana Ayala Pelaez is a Post-doc at the National Renewable Energy Laboratory, working with the Performance & Reliability group on bifacial silicon technology.
 She has a PhD in Electrical and Computer Engineering from the University of Arizona.
 She also has a M.S. in Optical Sciences at the same University.
 She received a B.S. in Mechatronics Engineering from Monterrey Tec (ITESM 2007).
 Current projects are focused on bifacial photovoltaic performance and modeling.
 Her research includes characterization and energy/optics simulation for bifacial and previously for pv-holographic system energy production.
 She edited and published the book “Solar Outreach Handbook” in 2018.

 Dr. Mahesh Morjaria is the VP for PV Systems Development at First Solar.
 He leads the R&D effort in PV systems technologies for utility-scale solar plants.
 Over the past nine years, he has established himself as a leading expert in the area of solar generation and in addressing key challenges associated with integrating utility-scale solar plants into the power grid.
 Dr. Morjaria previously worked at GE for over twenty years where he held various leadership positions including a significant role in expanding the wind energy business.
 He brings more than 35 years of advanced technology, and product development experience.
 He is the author of numerous industry leading papers and patents in the area of solar, wind generation & grid integration.
 His academic credits include B.Tech from IIT Bombay and M.S. & Ph.D. from Cornell University.
+This tutorial will review the methodology and most recent results of solar and storage technoeconomic analysis at the National Renewable Energy Laboratory's (NREL) Strategic Energy Analysis Center (SEAC).
+From bottom-up component manufacturing costs to project levelized cost of energy (LCOE) and levelized cost of storage (LCOS), this tutorial will provide an opportunity to review the economics and cross-technology competitiveness of solar and storage systems.

 We will begin with an overview of the 2019 benchmark input data used to inform NREL’s crystalline silicon (c-Si) and thin film PV module manufacturing cost models.
 The accounting framework that we follow and that will be reviewed during this tutorial provides a methodology to prepare cost models in accordance with the Generally Accepted Accounting Principles (GAAP) and the International Financial Reporting Standards (IFRS).
 We will review input data and methods useful for calculating the costs of goods sold (COGS); research and development (R&D) expenses; and sales, general, and business administration (S, G, &A) expenses for the polysilicon, wafer, cell conversion, and module assembly steps of the c-Si supply chain, and for thin film modules.
 This 2019 benchmark analysis is compiled for state-of-the-art polysilicon-to-module manufacturing facilities located across the globe.